benjaminapetersen/lunch-and-learn-bash/README.md

 ### find

-Find recursively searches a directory tree and evaluates an expression in terms of each file in the tree.
+Find is primarily concerned with finding files by name.
+It recursively searches a directory tree and evaluates an expression in terms of each file in the tree.

 <!--
 Some helpful links on find: